 About the Awards

-(During the program’s first 25 years, one award was given in each of five categories: Arts and Humanities; Environment; Human Condition; Public Policy; and Technology, the Economy and Employment.)
+During the program’s first 25 years, awards were given in each of five categories: Arts and Humanities; Environment; Human Condition; Public Policy; and Technology, the Economy and Employment.
+Beginning in 2021, the Heinz Awards recognized contributions to the Arts, the Economy and the Environment, honoring two recipients in each of the three categories.

 John Heinz